2008 Parañaque shootout: Shootout

 During the shootout, the SAF officers managed to kill eight suspects inside the vehicle, while the HPG killed two more on motorcycles.
-As the gangsters tried escape, they began firing at a diesel tanker in the hopes of blowing it up and diverting the cops' attention.
+SAF member PO1 Nixon Visanoy was killed during the shootout, and Superintendent Gutierrez was wounded in the head.
 An OFW seaman by the name of Jun De Vera and his daughter Lia, were caught in the crossfire and killed.
-Two other people were killed, including security guard Arnel Malacawan who died on the spot, and barangay tanod Bernard Tuncab who died on the way to the hospital.
-By the end of the hour-long battle, seventeen people died including twelve criminals, but many had managed to escape.
+Two other auxilliaries were killed, including security guard Arnel Malacawan who died on the spot, and barangay tanod Bernard Tuncab who died on the way to the hospital.
+By the end of the hour-long battle, seventeen people had died including twelve criminals, but many had managed to escape.
+The PNP offered a P1.3 million reward for information concerning the remaining gang members.